Aitesedba/Rust-Miscellaneous-Projects/README.md

-# Rust Projects
+# Rust Challenges
-This is my repository where I just put all the small rust projects I make!
-The collection will probably be small at first but I hope to be able to grow it out a bit.
+This is my repository where I just put all the small rust programs I make!
+The collection will probably be small at first but I hope to be able to grow it out a bit, it mostly consists of cool visual interactives and other graphical projects!

 ## How to execute the projects?
 To run a project, you simply do `cargo run --example <filename>`.
 This will run just the singular file for that one project.
 Make sure you have rust analyzer and/or rust cargo manager to be able to run the files.

-# 3 Projects Completed so far
+# 3 Challenges Completed so far
 ![image](https://user-images.githubusercontent.com/57340908/179426908-9e55237d-b682-4ce4-a4fe-e6468dd926b9.png)